-Dutch turnover or value added tax system is based on Directive 2006/112/EC - the EU's common system of value added tax (VAT) or 'BTW' in Dutch).
+The Dutch turnover or value added tax system is based on Directive 2006/112/EC - the EU's common system of value added tax (VAT) or 'BTW' in Dutch).
 This means that tax is charged at each and every stage of the production chain and in the distribution of goods and services.
 Taxable persons (VAT-registered businesses) charge one another VAT for goods and/or services provided.
 The taxable person that charges the VAT is required to pay the VAT amount to the tax authorities.
 If a taxable person is charged VAT by a taxable person, it is entitled to reclaim this VAT if the taxable person performs VAT taxable activities itself.
 By doing so, the system ensures that the end user is effectively responsible for paying the VAT.

 Entities that constitute an economic, financial and organisational unit may form a VAT group, which means that no VAT is payable on internal services provided between them.
 In principle, the entities belonging to the VAT group are regarded as a single taxpayer.
 The existence of the VAT group does, however, give rise to joint and several liability for the VAT obligations of the participating entities.
+To be able to form part of the VAT group, an entity must perform taxed services.
+This is an important consideration in the case of corporate group structures and in the case of investment companies that act as a shareholder or participate in acquisitions.
+See 'VAT regime for holding companies' below.